StackOneHQ/mcp-connectors/apps/mcp-test/README.md

 ### Required

 1. **Claude Code CLI must be installed globally:**

 ```bash
 npm install -g @anthropic-ai/claude-code
 ```

 2. **Set your Anthropic API key:**

 ```bash
 export ANTHROPIC_API_KEY=your-api-key
 ```

 Or create a `.env` file (Bun will load it automatically):

 ```
 ANTHROPIC_API_KEY=your-api-key
 ```

+## Limitations

+- Currently only supports HTTP streaming transport
+- Requires an Anthropic API key
+- Testing is limited to 50 turns to prevent infinite loops
+- Large response outputs may be truncated in console logs

 ### Troubleshooting

 If you encounter "Claude Code executable not found" errors:

 ```bash
 # Set the path to your Claude installation
 export CLAUDE_CODE_PATH=$(which claude)